 III.B.3.
-Residency positions must be allocated to either categorical or preliminary positions.
+Residency positions must be allocated to either one of two groups categorical or preliminary positions.

 III.B.3.a) Residents who have satisfactorily completed a preliminary training year must not be appointed to additional years as preliminary residents.